arcxp/ifx-example-algolia/README.md

 the root directory of your project and store them there. **Note: This file containing secrets should NOT be committed to version control.**

 ## Moving your Integration from local to IFX
-With 2.0, IFX has moved to the PageBuilder model where code is zipped, uploaded, deployed, and promoted.
+In IFX, code is zipped, uploaded, deployed, and promoted.

 A nominal deploy process looks as follows:

      │ Bundle ├───────►│ Upload ├──────►│ Deploy ├─────►│ Promote │

-We go into more detail on our 2.0 landing page in ALC: https://docs.arcxp.com/alc/en/welcome-to-the-ifx-2-0-world?sys_kb_id=86e2bb7a8759b110637f315d0ebb3592&id=kb_article_view&sysparm_rank=1&sysparm_tsqueryId=ea18b7fe8759b110637f315d0ebb350a

-Node.js Specific bundling detail is discussed in ALC here: https://docs.arcxp.com/alc/en/bundle-deployment-workflow-2-0-only?id=kb_article_view&sys_kb_id=1634b3fa8759b110637f315d0ebb35a8&spa=1#mcetoc_1haaaajev29
+You can find more information in ALC: [Bundle Deployment Workflow](https://docs.arcxp.com/alc/en/bundle-deployment-workflow?sys_kb_id=24f19bb687b48210637f315d0ebb355d&id=kb_article_view&sysparm_rank=14&sysparm_tsqueryId=2ed0645947419650a87626c2846d43f3)

 ### Bundling your code
 Once your code is tested locally, it can be bundled into a zip file for uploading to IFX.